AlephAlpha/Nekomata/doc/Builtins.md

 Negate a number.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.

 ### `abs` (`A`, `1 -> 1`)

 Absolute value of a number.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.